 There aren’t many frontiers left in the world.
 Explorers have scaled the world’s tallest mountains and taken samples from Antarctica’s deepest subglacial lakes.
 You can even visit remote locales from your web browser.
-And yet, some hidden corners of the Earth still remain essentially uncharted by Western travelers or scientists (though that certainly doesn’t mean people don’t live there or know the landscape).
+And yet, some corners of the Earth still remain essentially uncharted by Western travelers or scientists (though that certainly doesn’t mean people don’t live there or know the landscape).
 Here are some of the coolest underexplored places around the globe.

 1. Vale do Javari // Brazil

 This region, home to at least 14 of the Amazon’s uncontacted tribes, is one of the most isolated places in the world, in part by design.
 An estimated 2000 indigenous people live autonomously from the Brazilian government in an area about the size of Austria.
 The tribes’ right to live in isolation is protected by a federal agency charged with preventing outsiders from invading indigenous territories.

 2. Northern Patagonia // Chile

 Home to temperate rainforests, glaciers, fjords, and hot springs, northern Patagonia is one of Chile’s wildest landscapes.
 It’s the country’s most sparsely populated region and has only been accessible by highway since the ‘80s.
 The Northern Patagonian Ice Field remains one of the largest masses of ice outside the polar regions, though, like many South American glaciers, it is shrinking due to climate change.

 3. Kamchatka // Russia

 Russia’s eastern peninsula is home to some of the most spectacular volcanic activity on Earth, with more than 300 volcanoes, including one that has been erupting continuously since 1996.
 It’s home to the most diverse range of salmon species and is the most densely populated brown bear habitat in the world.
 However, the region was closed to Westerners until the collapse of the Soviet Union in 1991, and even before that, only 400,000 people (all with military clearances) were allowed to live in the territory, which is around the size of California.